joshbronson-lsst-work/make-tom/README.md

     export tom_name=YOUR_TOM_NAME_HERE
     export tom_hostname=YOUR_SITE_HOSTNAME_HERE
+	export platform=PLATFORM_HERE

 - The tom\_name should match the name of your TOM as you originally created it.
-- The YOUR\_SITE\_HOSTNAME\_HERE should be the fully-qualified domain name that you eventually want to point to your TOM.
+- The string YOUR\_SITE\_HOSTNAME\_HERE should be replaced with the fully-qualified domain name that you eventually want to point to your TOM.
 If you don't have this yet, you can set it to what you would eventually like it to be, or even to a test domain, but it will not be possible for others to easily access your site due to security restrictions on clients not accessing the site through the proper fully-qualified domain name.
+- The string PLATFORM\_HERE should be replace with EKS or GKE, depending on which you selected above.

 The orchestration scripts, which reside in the scripts directory of this repository, can be run standalone, but they also include comments